gagarinchain/docs/docs/consensus.md

 # Chained Hotstuff
 It takes three phases for a Basic HotStuff leader to commit a proposal.
 These phases are not doing “useful” work except collecting votes from replicas, and they are all very similar.
 In Chained HotStuff, we improve the Basic HotStuff protocol utility while at the same time considerably simplifying it.
-The idea is to change the view on every prepare phase, so each proposal has its own view.
+The idea is to change the view in every prepare phase, so each proposal has its own view.
 This reduces the number of message types and allows for pipelining of decisions.
 A similar approach for message type reduction was suggested in Casper.